Scheduling the Process to Create Project Forecasts for a Region, a Practice, or a Group

 2. Leave the Operator field set to "Equals".

-3. Search for and select the parent practice or region.
+3. Search for and select the parent region, practice, or group.

 9. [Optional] Define additional filters.
 This can be useful if you want to further restrict the creation criteria.
 In most cases, you can proceed to the next step.
 To define additional filters, do the following: